metno/genchem/doc/GenChemDoc_quickstart.rst

 Technical comments:

-   * do.testChems is just a simple wrapper, which cleans up files, runs another script (do.GenChem), and runs the box model.
+   * do.testChems is just a simple wrapper, which cleans up files, runs another script (do.GenChem), compiles, and runs the box model, boxChem.

    * MCM is a very large scheme and this can take a while, or stress your PC's memory!
 Try with the smaller schemes first.